Some links on this page are affiliate links. See full disclosure in the page footer.

 10. Walgreens Advertising Group (WAG)

-Walgreens Advertising Group (WAG) combines more than 100 million loyalty program users with health and wellness retail insights to help brands drive targeted advertising outcomes.
-It merges online behavior, in-store transactions, and prescription data (HIPAA-compliant) to build hyper-relevant audience segments.
+Walgreens Advertising Group (WAG) combines more than 100 million loyalty members with health and wellness retail insights to help brands reach highly relevant audiences.
+It uses browsing, purchase, and loyalty signals to build stronger targeting across pharmacy-adjacent, beauty, and personal care categories.

 WAG supports Sponsored Product placements, digital coupons, and display formats across Walgreens.com and its mobile app.
 The added value comes from its ability to connect pharmacy purchase patterns with over-the-counter interest, making it an ideal platform for healthcare, beauty, and personal care brands.